Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods: Numerical Experiments

-Algorithm \ref{alg:ista} summarizes our ISTA implementation for problem (2).
+Algorithm \ref{alg:ista} summarizes our ISTA implementation for problem \eqref{eqn:SPCP}.

-Regarding ISTA's speed of convergence, it can be proved that $f(\mb L^k, \mb S^k) - f^\star = O(1/k)$, where $f^\star$ denotes the optimal value of problem (2).
+Regarding ISTA's speed of convergence, it can be proved that $f(\mb L^k, \mb S^k) - f^\star = O(1/k)$, where $f^\star$ denotes the optimal value of problem \eqref{eqn:SPCP}.

-FISTA, introduced in \cite{beck2009fast}, is an accelerated version of ISTA, which leverages the idea of Nesterov's optimal gradient scheme \cite{nesterov1983method}.
-For FISTA, a better convergence result, $f(\mb L^k, \mb S^k) - f^\star = O(1/k^2)$, can be achieved with comparable computational cost.
-We summarize our FISTA implementation for problem (2) in Algorithm \ref{alg:fista}.
+{\em Fast iterative soft-thresholding algorithm} (FISTA) introduced in \cite{beck2009fast}, is an accelerated version of ISTA, which incorporate a momentum step borrowed from Nesterov's optimal gradient scheme \cite{nesterov1983method}.
+For FISTA, a better convergence result, $f(\mb L^k, \mb S^k) - f^\star = O(1/k^2)$, can be achieved with a cost per iteration that is comparable to ISTA.
+Algorithm \ref{alg:fista} summarizes our FISTA implementation for problem \eqref{eqn:SPCP}.

-\paragraph{Partial SVD} Note that in each iteration of either ISTA or FISTA, we only need those singular values that are larger than $\lambda_S/2$ and their corresponding singular vectors.
+\paragraph{Partial SVD} In each iteration of either ISTA or FISTA, we only need those singular values that are larger than $\lambda_S/2$ and their corresponding singular vectors.
 Therefore, a partial SVD can be utilized to reduce the computational burden of a full SVD.
-Since most partial SVD software packages (e.g. PROPACK) require specifying in advance the number of top singular values and singular vectors to compute, we heuristically determine this number (denoted as $sv^k$) for each iteration.
-Specifically, let $d = \min \{m,n\}$, and $svp^k$ denote the number of computed singular values that are larger than $\lambda_S/2$ in the $k$-th iteration.
-Similar to \cite{tao2011recovering}, in our implementation, we start with $sv^0 = d/10$, and adjust $sv^k$ dynamically as follows
+Since most partial SVD software packages (e.g. PROPACK \cite{larsen2004propack}) require specifying in advance the number of top singular values and singular vectors to compute, we heuristically determine this number (denoted as $sv^k$ at iteration $k$).
+Specifically, let $d = \min \{m,n\}$, and $svp^k$ denote the number of computed singular values that were larger than $\lambda_S/2$ in the $k$-th iteration.
+Similar to \cite{tao2011recovering}, in our implementation, we start with $sv^0 = d/10$, and adjust $sv^k$ dynamically as follows: